 - For specific detail about applications, timelines, schedule of payments, etc. please visit the Student Eligibility.

 In addition to completing their duties as a member of the research team, students must make an oral presentation at a conference on undergraduate research hosted by Willamette.
-(This year's conference will be held on September 20, 2013 from 10:30 to 4:30 in Ford 122.)
 Students are also encouraged to present their work at regional or national conferences, and all final LARC projects will be accessible electronically through the Hatfield Library.

-- December 1, 2013—Deadline for students to contact faculty members applying for LARC
+- December 1, 2014—Deadline for students to contact faculty members applying for LARC

-- December 10, 2013—All Application materials due from research communities (including all faculty members and students participating in them)
+- January 16, 2015—All Application materials due from research communities (including all faculty members and students participating in them)

-- Spring 2014—Research communities and faculty/student pairings to begin informal, preliminary conversations about summer collaborative work.
+- Spring 2015—Research communities and faculty/student pairings to begin informal, preliminary conversations about summer collaborative work.

-- August 2014—LARC projects end (unless start date varied)
+- August 2015—LARC projects end (unless start date varied)

-- mid-September 2014—Students present LARC projects at Undergraduate Research Conference hosted by Willamette
+- September 18, 2015—Students present LARC projects at Undergraduate Research Conference hosted by Willamette